irmen/cx16assem/README.md

 - for speed reasons, the source text is parsed in a case-sensitive way.
   Everything has to be in lowercase petscii, or it will be a syntax error.
 Except labels; they can contain upppercase petscii letters if you want.
 - likewise, for speed reasons, there's a line length limit of 160 characters that is not checked.
 Don't use source code lines that exceed this length or it will corrupt the program.
+- to keep the internals simpler, the assembler stops at first error it encounters.

 ## How it works internally
+-
 - Files are read into the banked hiram $a000-$c000, starting from bank 1 (bank 0 is reserved)
 - Metadata about the files (name, address, size) is stored in tables in regular system ram.
 - Parsing is done on lines from the source files that are copied to a small buffer in system ram to be tokenized.